 -

 Fertilize Appropriately: Coffee plants require a balanced supply of nutrients to thrive.
 Use a fertilizer specifically formulated for coffee plants, and follow the instructions on the label.
 Avoid over-fertilizing, as this can damage the plants.
-Regular soil testing can help you determine the specific nutrient needs of your plants.
+Regular soil testing can help you determine the specific nutrient needs of your plants That's the part that actually makes a difference..

 -